Philiprime97/devopshift-welcome/Project-1/README.md

 # How to Run It

-Set AWS Credentials
+1.Set AWS Credentials
   - export AWS_ACCESS_KEY_ID=your_access_key
   - export AWS_SECRET_ACCESS_KEY=your_secret_key
   - export AWS_DEFAULT_REGION=us-east-2

-Run the Deployment Script
+2.Run the Deployment Script
    - python3 app.py

    The script will ask you for: